ToniWonKanobi/theoveranalyzed.net/posts/2015/4/17/this-would-have-never-happened-if-steve-jobs-was-still-alive.md

 Title: "This Would Have Never Happened if Steve Jobs Was Still Alive"
 Date: 2015-04-17 08:00
-Description: Apple has completely overhauled it's public image since Steve Jobs died---and that's a good thing.
+Description: Apple has completely overhauled it's public image since Steve Jobs died (and that's a good thing.)
 Tags: Apple
 Image: https://cdn-images-1.medium.com/max/2000/1*JVzEOkbojZeAIhXErOpUGQ.jpeg